-

 Language Assistantships

 Important Note for 2BA Students: In the past the "BA Intl" degree was awarded exclusively to students who spent their year abroad studying at one of our partner ERASMUS universities (where during the year they had successfully completed the required examinations and coursework).
 Since 2009 students who pass Second Arts and who are successful in obtaining a placement abroad as a language assistant for the subsequent academic year, are also entitled to the "BA Intl" award, subject to College and departmental approval of the placement and successful completion of the year abroad (including satisfactory submission of all reports, assessments, etc. required).
-As with students who go abroad on ERASMUS, students are liable for fees (at NUI, Galway) for their third BA year abroad.
+As with students who go abroad on ERASMUS, students are liable for fees (at the University of Galway) for their third BA year abroad.
 Students who are normally in receipt of a grant should liaise with the relevant County Council in relation to their grant.

 French Ministry of Education